 20+ Year Experienced Attorney in Rancho Cucamonga

-Matthew Taylor has been a Rancho Cucamonga personal injury lawyer for over 20 years, and serves clients throughout the entire Inland Empire.
+Matthew Taylor has been a Rancho Cucamonga lawyer for over 20 years, and serves clients throughout the entire Inland Empire.
 We have dedicated our practice to focusing on Personal Injury & Auto Accidents, Business Litigation, Wage & Hour Claims and Failure to Pay Overtime & Minimum Wages.
-Mr. Taylor also represents and has acted as a court appointed Receiver over businesses and properties.
+Mr. Taylor also represents and has acted as a court appointed Receiver & Partition Referee over numerous businesses and properties.

-Regardless of your legal need, when you contact The Law Offices of Matthew L. Taylor in you will consult directly with either attorney Matthew Taylor or attorney Heather Hamby.
+Regardless of your legal need, when you contact The Law Offices of Matthew L. Taylor in you will consult directly with attorney Matthew Taylor.
 We take the time to personally learn the specific details of your case so we can recommend the best course of legal action.
 We also speak Spanish and are conveniently located within walking distance of Rancho Cucamonga Court.

 Personal Injury: Over the last 20 years we have successfully handled hundreds of cases involving motor vehicles, dog bites, construction accidents and slip & fall incidents.
 In cases involving personal injury, time is a critical component and we’d like to talk about the incident when the details are fresh.
 Regardless of how your injury was caused, we’d like to discuss your case today.

 Wage Claims: Employment law is a large area of civil litigation and we focus specifically on “wage claims”.
 If you’ve been working below minimum wage, haven’t been paid overtime, provided proper breaks, or have been given requirements by your employer that don’t allow time for meals and breaks you have the right to recover lost wages without fear of punishment by your employer.
 We are particularly sensitive to cases that involve employees that do not speak English (hablamos Español).
 Call now and talk to Mr. Taylor to discuss the details of your case.